tonethar/IGME-230-Spring-2019/weekly/week-notes-home-stretch.md

-# Week 14+ - The Home Stretch
+# Week 14 - Project 3s are nearly due.
-This week will be dedicated to demonstrating Project 4s, and some review for the final exam.
+This week will be dedicated to demonstrating Project 3s, and some review for the final exam.
 The final exam will be given during finals week.

 ## Topics
 - Final exam review: [final-exam-review.md](../exams/final-exam-review.md)